 Practically, using a Quran reading chart that takes us through the Quran as much as possible can be very helpful.

-Please know that all of us whether Muslim born or reverts will have some of these habits developed to various degrees depending on our maturity, knowledge and commitment.
+Please know that all of us, whether born Muslim or reverts, will develop some of these habits to various degrees depending on our maturity, knowledge, and commitment.
 Moreover, realize that none of us will have all of these habits perfectly developed.

 The key is to apply the minimal habit principle.
 Here, habits can be made easier to sustain, so that in a pinch, we can default to a lower-effort input and not break our commitment.